nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 These messages enhances the usability rather than the functionality of the application.

 `TextUI` is also called by the `CommandHandler` class which interprets user input and initializes the execution of commands.
-`TextUI` displays messages that indicate to the user the successful execution of a command.
+`TextUI` displays messages that indicate the successful execution of a command.
 Importantly, these messages include requested information by commands such as [List all contacts](#32-list-all-contacts), [List all scheduled meetings](#38-list-all-scheduled-meetings) and [Display timetable of selected commands](#33-display-timetable-of-selected-contacts), which are key to the functionality of the application.
 The implementation of these 3 features whose functionality involves the `TextUI` class are described in Section 3 below.

 Additionally, `TextUI` is called by both `WhenFree` and `CommandHandler` classes to display error messages when exceptions are caught.